firesidefiction/firesidefiction.github.io/_drafts/2018.3/issue-58-august-2018/2018-08-28-a-taxonomy-of-hurts.md

 I stand beside a young boy.
 I look out with him over a snaking river of cars twenty years too old.
 Is this time travel or a memory?
 Am I really with him in the past, or is the movie of his memory projected on my inner eye?
 Either seem improbable, and while I do believe in an infinite string of infinite universes wherein all things that can happen both have and will, I wonder yet again if I am losing my mind.

-A group of boys beside him pull rocks from their pockets and throw them from the overpass we stand on to the freeway below.
+A group of boys beside him pull rocks from their pockets and throw them from the overpass we stand onto the freeway below.
 Brakes screech and metal grinds.
 The boy has a rock in his own hand, and when he refuses to throw it, the other boys throw their remaining rocks at him instead.

 When the first rock strikes him, I am pulled back into my body at the bus stop.
 In my hands I still hold the starling, and the man beside me still looks on.
 I let the bird go and it joins the others, still screeching, still darting, still swarming a man at a bus stop on the edge of the world.